Closing costs you should expect

-There are certain ordinary expenses linked to closing the sale of a house.
-These costs are commonly divided between the buyer and seller, as spelled out in the sales contract.
-Many are universal, but there are nuances to each, so you'll want a real estate expert in California to help show you through the transaction.
+There are certain normal expenses linked to closing the sale of a house.
+These fees are often split between the buyer and seller, as spelled out in the sales contract.
+Many are universal, but there are nuances to each, so you'll want a real estate expert in California to help guide you through your process.

 • Points (optional)